pu-erh/cross-sourcerer/readme.md

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project on Friday May, 14 at 16:00 pm by sending an MP on teams with the link of your github repo.
+* You **MUST** return the project on Friday May, 14 at 12:00 by sending an MP on teams with the link of your github repo.

 ## <a name='overview'>🐱 Overview</a>